9 unusual facts you never knew about the Queen

 The Queen was born on 21 April 1926, however, her “official” birthday was celebrated by the nation in June at the annual Trooping the Colour parade, which has been a traditional celebration since 1748.

-From Sir Winston Churchill to Theresa May, Her Majesty saw it all.
+From Sir Winston Churchill to Liz Truss, Her Majesty saw it all.

 6. She was an Arsenal fan